Areas of Specialization:

 Ethnicity, Gender & Sexuality, Environmental Sociology

 Professor Nagel (PhD Stanford) is a political and cultural sociologist; her work focuses on ethnicities, genders, and sexualities in the US and in the global system, American Indian activism, militarization of science, and global climate change.
-Her recent research includes “Gender, Conflict, and the Militarization of Climate Change,” Peace Review (2015), “Plus Ça Change: Reflections on a Century of Militarizing Women's Sexuality,” European Journal of Women’s Studies (2014), “Climate Change, Public Opinion, and the Military-Security Complex,” The Sociological Quarterly (2011), “Deploying Race, Gender, Class, and Sexuality in the Iraq War” (with Lindsey Feitz), Race, Gender & Class (2007), “Ethnicity, Sexuality, and Globalization,” Theory, Culture & Society (2006), “Men and Nations,” Handbook of Studies on Men and Masculinity (ed.
-M. Kimmel, J. Hearn, R.W.
-Connell, Sage, 2005), Race, Ethnicity, & Sexuality: Intimate Intersections and Forbidden Frontiers (Oxford, 2003), and American Indian Ethnic Renewal (Oxford, 1996).
+Her recent research includes “Lessons from the Pandemic: Environmental Sociology, Climate Change, and COVID-19” (with David Heath Cooper), International Journal of Sociology and Social Policy (2021), “Gender, Conflict, and the Militarization of Climate Change,” Peace Review (2015), “Plus Ça Change: Reflections on a Century of Militarizing Women's Sexuality,” European Journal of Women’s Studies (2014), “Climate Change, Public Opinion, and the Military-Security Complex,” The Sociological Quarterly (2011), “Deploying Race, Gender, Class, and Sexuality in the Iraq War” (with Lindsey Feitz), Race, Gender & Class (2007), “Ethnicity, Sexuality, and Globalization,” Theory, Culture & Society (2006), Race, Ethnicity & Sexuality: Intimate Intersections and Forbidden Frontiers (Oxford, 2003), and American Indian Ethnic Renewal (Oxford, 1996).
 Her latest book is Gender and Climate Change: Impacts, Science, Policy (Routledge 2016).

 WHY ARE RACIAL AND ETHNIC BOUNDARIES SO PERSISTENT & UBIQUITOUS?